onyx-platform/onyx-amazon-s3/README.md

 on each individual segmnt, rather than the whole batch, and will be separated by the string value set in `:s3/serialize-per-element-separator`.

+An alternative upload mode can be selected via `:s3/multi-upload` documented below.
+When this option is used segments will be partitioned into different objects via a grouping key.

 Lifecycle entry:

 ```clojure